Easton Neston house: Exterior

 Fermor had purchased a large collection of marble statues from the Arundel collection some of which he used to decorate the estate.
 These were removed and sold together with other items by George Fermor, 2nd Earl of Pomfret (1722–1785) (son of the 1st Earl), then in financial difficulties, and were bought by his mother Henrietta Jeffreys, daughter of John Jeffreys, 2nd Baron Jeffreys of Wem, who in 1755 donated them to the Ashmolean Museum in Oxford.

 The house Hawksmoor built at Easton Neston can best be described as a miniature palace that owes the colossal order of pilasters and crowning balustrade to the proposed design by Gabriel of the Petit Trianon at Versailles, which building was not completed until about 50 years after Easton Neston, engravings of which design were published in Vitruvius Britannicus.
 Gabriel's design was itself influenced by the palazzi on the Campidoglio in Rome by Michelangelo (d.1564).
 Both main façades of Easton Neston are of simple design, devoid of ostentation.

 The rectangular house comprises three principal floors.
-The lowest is a rusticated basement, above ground level, with the two floors above appearing to have equal value—nine bays divided by Composite pilasters, each bay containing a tall, slim sash window of the same height on each floor.
+The lowest is a rusticated basement, above ground level, with the two floors above appearing to have equal value, including nine bays divided by Composite pilasters, each bay containing a tall, slim sash window of the same height on each floor.
 The central bay contains the entrance, flanked by two Composite full columns.
 These two columns support a small, round-headed pediment displaying the Fermor arms and heraldic motto.
 Above the door at second floor height is a massive Venetian window.
 The roof-line is concealed by a balustrade which is decorated by covered stone urns at the ten intervals above the pilasters below.
 The design and fenestration of the entrance façade is repeated at the rear on the garden façade, except that the roof balustrade at the rear is undecorated by urns and pediment.
 The house is built of Helmdon stone, a cream stone of exceptional quality, which has ensured that the carving appears as crisp today as it was on completion of the house in 1702.